![]() | Application Development | ![]() |

 Use of the

-option.When the read-only operation is not reversible, in order to write to a read-only library, you have to create a new library, extract the members from the read-only library, and move them into the new library.
+-ooption makes a library read-only.
+This is not a reversible operation unless the library has been compacted using the-moption.When the read-only operation is not reversible, in order to write to a read-only library, you have to create a new library, extract the members from the read-only library, and move them into the new library.
 Read-only libraries generally provide quicker access.

 Library copies of screens can become unsynchronized with source management directories.
 This can happen if screens are extracted and edited directly with the source code management tool as opposed to using the screen editor interface to check screens in and out.